tudat-team/tudat-space/docs/source/index.rst

 Tudat Space is a platform and community for astrodynamics and space research.
-We are built around the idea of providing educators, researchers, students and enthusiasts accessibility to a powerful toolkit to facilitate careers and passions in astrodynamics and space.
+We are built around the idea of providing educators, researchers, students and enthusiasts accessibility to a powerful toolkit to fuel careers and passions in astrodynamics and space.

 .. toctree::
    :maxdepth: 2